What Is Panic Disorder? Understanding Symptoms and Panic Disorder Treatment

 Mental health professionals don’t fully know what causes mental disorders like panic disorder.
 However, there are certain elements that people with panic disorder have in common.

 It’s common for panic disorder to run in families, indicating there might be a genetic component.
 Individuals who develop panic disorder may have differences in brain chemistry and biological functioning.
-Major stress or traumatic events also increase your chances of having panic disorder.
+Major stress or traumatic events also increase your chances of having panic disorder; identifying these underlying triggers is a critical first step in determining how to treat panic disorder for long-term symptom management.

 There are other risk factors as well.
 Excessive caffeine intake can cause anxiety, which can grow into panic disorder.
 Many people who have substance use disorders may also develop panic disorder, although it’s not clear that it’s a direct cause.